itsgrimetime/itsgrimetime.github.io/source/_posts/2015-05-20-day-1-grand-rapids-to-muskegon.markdown

 categories:
 ---

-(Not all of my images are uploaded yet, so I'll be updating this again with more pictures.)

 {% imgcap http://i.imgur.com/irrZMkR.png Google Map of Ride to Muskegon %}

 I dont remember a lot of this ride already, (its curretly day 3, time on the bike is starting to blend together in my head).